Joshimuz/VanillaWithFlake/Detailed-README.md

 - All Stair recipes now yield 8 Stairs instead of 4
 - - [19w04a](https://minecraft.gamepedia.com/19w04a) added Stonecutter which gives 1 Stair for 1 Block
 - Smooth Stone now has a crafting recipe (2 Stone Slabs vertically)
-- - [1.14](https://minecraft.gamepedia.com/1.14) added this block into survival
+- - [1.14](https://minecraft.gamepedia.com/Java_Edition_1.14) added this block into survival
+- Leads no longer require Slimeballs, instead need 5 String in the original shape
+- - [1.15](https://minecraft.gamepedia.com/Java_Edition_1.15) added Honey Blocks which is an alternative to Slime Blocks (albeit with slightly different properties) so instead of only requiring string added Honey Bottle as option along with Slime Ball.

 ### Items
 - Add missing Leather Horse Armour (from Bedrock version)